Ferdinand de Braekeleer the Elder

-Ferdinand de Braekeleer (Antwerp, 12 February 1792 – Antwerp, 16 May 1883), sometimes spelled as Ferdinand de Braeckeleer, was a Flemish painter and printmaker.
+Ferdinand de Braekeleer (12 February 1792 – 16 May 1883), sometimes spelled as Ferdinand de Braeckeleer, was a Flemish painter and printmaker.
 He is known for his paintings of genre scenes, church interiors, historic events, religious scenes, cityscapes, market scenes and market still lifes.
 He is called 'the Elder' to distinguish him from his son with the same name, who was also a painter.

 Life

-Ferdinand de Braekeleer was born in a poor family.
+Ferdinand de Braekeleer was born in Antwerp on 12 February 1792, into a poor family.
 After his parents died, he was admitted to the school for orphans and children of poor parents established by the prominent Antwerp painter Mattheus Ignatius van Bree in Antwerp in 1807.
 At the school, de Brakeleer received artistic training as well as reading classes.
 De Bree rewarded good students with money and gifts.
 De Brakeleer was a good pupil and continued his education at the Royal Academy for Fine Arts of Antwerp where van Bree was also a teacher.
 He excelled as a pupil and received several prizes in 1809 and 1811.